Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Conception Vessel 17

 The Sea of Tranquility or Conception Vessel 17 is vital to help alleviate anxiety-related palpitations.
 One finds this pressure point in the middle of your breastbone using a 3-thumb measurement up from the inferior edge of one’s bones.
 Press firmly with the thumbs for 1 – 2 minutes with slow, deep breathing.
-It also helps to provide emotional balance to the body and is great for chest tension and treating coughs and asthma.
+It also helps to provide emotional balance to the body and is excellent for chest tension and treating coughs and asthma.

 Liver 3 – LV 3: